An Act respecting currency and the Exchange Fund Account

 Marginal note:Legal tender

-(2) A payment in coins referred to in subsection (1) is a legal tender for no more than the following amounts for the following denominations of coins:
+(2) A tender of payment in coins referred to in subsection (1) is a legal tender for no more than the following amounts for the following denominations of coins:

 (a) forty dollars if the denomination is two dollars or greater but does not exceed ten dollars;